 For example, in Richard Thaler’s best-selling book, Nudge: Improving Decisions About Health, Wealth, and Happiness, he discusses research that reveals that items on the top shelf of supermarkets (near eye level) tend to sell more than items on lower shelves.

 It’s easy to apply this discovery to everyday life: simply place healthier foods in more visible spots in your refrigerator, pantry, and around the kitchen.
 Meanwhile, you can tuck away cookies, treats, and other unhealthy choices down on the lower shelves.
 This is one way to use choice architecture to make it more likely that you’ll grab healthy food, even when your willpower is fading.
+It helps your goal setting by allowing you to decide where to place your attention.

 To Change Your Behavior, Change Your Environment